-Ceramic Coating Cost: $500 – $2,000
+Ceramic Coating Cost: $500 -- $2,000

-On the very low end as far as professional ceramic prices you can expect to pay at least $500 for just the application.
+On the very low end as far as professional ceramic price you can expect to pay at least $500 for just the application.
 Pre-prep with a clay bar and professional preparation will add several hundred dollars more at a bare minimum.